 The Board of Education is unable to provide insurance for students and suggests that all families carry accident insurance for their children.
 Each year we have children who are accidentally injured at the school.
-When parents call to ask if the district has any insurance to help defray their expenses, we must inform them that the only financial help is if the family has their own insurance for the child.
-Insurance forms from an insurance broker are available in the school office as a service for families looking for accident insurance for children.
-This insurance is relatively reasonable in cost.
-PLEASE DO NOT RETURN THESE TO THE SCHOOL.
+When parents call to ask if the district has any insurance to help defray their expenses, we must tell them that the only financial help is if the family has their own insurance for the child.
+Insurance forms from an insurance broker are provided as a service for families looking for accident insurance for children.
+This insurance is relatively inexpensive.
+These application forms are available at the school office.
+PLEASE DO NOT RETURN THESE TO THE SCHOOL, THOUGH.
 THEY MUST BE MAILED DIRECTLY TO THE COMPANY.